Human echolocation: Brain areas associated with echolocation

 In a 2014 study by Thaler and colleagues, the researchers first made recordings of the clicks and their very faint echoes using tiny microphones placed in the ears of the blind echolocators as they stood outside and tried to identify different objects such as a car, a flag pole, and a tree.
 The researchers then played the recorded sounds back to the echolocators while their brain activity was being measured using functional magnetic resonance imaging.
-Remarkably, when the echolocation recordings were played back to the blind experts, not only did they perceive the objects based on the echoes, but they also showed activity in those areas of their brain that normally process visual information in sighted people, primarily primary visual cortex or V1.
-This result is surprising, as visual areas, as their names suggest, are only active during visual tasks.
+Remarkably, when the echolocation recordings were played back to the blind experts, not only did they perceive the objects based on the echoes, but they also showed activity in those areas of their brain that normally process visual information in sighted people, primarily the primary visual cortex or V1.
+This result is surprising, as visual areas are normally only active during visual tasks.
 The brain areas that process auditory information were no more activated by sound recordings of outdoor scenes containing echoes than they were by sound recordings of outdoor scenes with the echoes removed.
 Importantly, when the same experiment was carried out with sighted people who did not echolocate, these individuals could not perceive the objects and there was no echo-related activity anywhere in the brain.
 This suggests that the cortex of blind echolocators is plastic and reorganizes such that primary visual cortex, rather than any auditory area, becomes involved in the computation of echolocation tasks.

 Despite this evidence, the extent to which activation in the visual cortex in blind echolocators contributes to echolocation abilities is unclear.
 As previously mentioned, sighted individuals have the ability to echolocate; however, they do not show comparable activation in visual cortex.
 This would suggest that sighted individuals use areas beyond visual cortex for echolocation.